johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Creating a SQL Server Virtual Machine ###

-In this exercise, you will create a new VM and learn how to install SQL Server.
+In this exercise, you will create a new Virtual Machine and learn how to install SQL Server.
 You will add disk images to the existing Virtual Machine in order to split the data from the logs generated by SQL Server.

 <a name="Ex2Task1"></a>
-#### Task 1 - Creating a SQL Server VM ####
+#### Task 1 - Creating a SQL Server Virtual Machine ####

-In this task, you will create a new Virtual Machine using the Windows Azure portal in the same Cloud App you deployed the IIS VMs.
+In this task, you will create a new Virtual Machine using the Windows Azure portal in the same Cloud App you deployed the IIS Virtual Machines.

 1. In the menu located at the bottom, select **New | Compute | Virtual Machine | From Gallery** to start creating a new virtual machine.